grab/engineering-blog/_posts/2024-09-10-the-creation-of-our-powerful-campaign-builder.md

   </tbody>
 </table>

-It is important to note that treatments may not be convertible back to the node trees.
+It is important to note that treatments cannot always be reverted to their original node tree structure.
 This is because different node trees might be converted into the same set of treatments.

 The following is an example where two different node trees setups correspond to the same set of treatments:

 - Food order complete -> if gold user -> then award A